Neith: Symbolism

 Her first anthropomorphic representations occur in the early dynastic period, on a diorite vase of King Ny-Netjer of the Second Dynasty.
 The vase was found in the Step Pyramid of Djoser (Third Dynasty) at Saqqara.
 That her worship predominated the early dynastic periods is demonstrated by a preponderance of theophoric names (personal names that incorporate the name of a deity) within which Neith appears as an element.
 Predominance of Neith's name in nearly forty percent of early dynastic names, and particularly in the names of four royal women of the First Dynasty, clearly emphasizes the importance of this goddess in relation to the early society of Egypt, with special emphasis on association with the Royal House.

 In the very early periods of Egyptian history, the main iconographic representations of this goddess appear to have been limited to her hunting and war characteristics, although there is no Egyptian mythological reference to support the concept that this was her primary function as a deity.
-It has been suggested these hunting and war features of Neith's imagery may indicate her origin from Libya, located west and southwest of Egypt, where she was the goddess of the combative peoples there.

 It has been theorized that Neith's primary cult point in the Old Kingdom was established in Saïs (modern Sa el-Hagar) by Hor-Aha of the First Dynasty, in an effort to placate the residents of Lower Egypt by the ruler of the unified country.
 Textual and iconographic evidence indicates that she was a national goddess for Old Kingdom Egypt, with her own sanctuary in Memphis, indicating the high regard held for her.
 There, she was known as "North of her Wall", as counterpoise to Ptah's "South of his Wall" epithet.
 While Neith is generally regarded as a deity of Lower Egypt, her worship was not consistently located in that delta region.
-Her cult reached its height in Saïs and apparently in Memphis in the Old Kingdom, and remained important, although to a lesser extent, through the Middle and New Kingdom.
-Her cult regained cultural prominence again during the twenty-sixth dynasty when worship at Saïs flourished again, as well as at Esna in Upper Egypt.
+Her cult reached its height in Saïs and apparently in Memphis in the Old Kingdom. and remained important, although to a lesser extent, through the Middle and New Kingdom.
+Her cult regained cultural prominence again during the Twenty-sixth Dynasty when worship at Saïs flourished again, as well as at Esna in Upper Egypt.

-Neith's symbol and part of her hieroglyph also bore a resemblance to a loom, and so in later syncretisation of Egyptian myths by the Greek ruling class of that time, she also became the goddess of weaving.
-At this time her role as a creator was conflated with that of Athena, as a Greek deity who wove all of the world and existence into being on her loom.
+Neith's symbol and part of her hieroglyph also bore a resemblance to a loom, and so in later syncretisation of Egyptian myths by the Greek ruling class of that time she was conflated with Athena, a Greek deity of war and weaving.